FabAlert/RM_Exam/README.md

-# _Multi-robot system with Turtlebot and Kuka_Iiwa_

-Simulation in an industrial environment in which Turtlebot must search for a tool represented by an aruco marker, and then bring it to the Kuka Iiwa.
-The second robot simulates the picking of the object and places it on another marker on the ground.

-## Features

-- The project shows the modularity of a multi-robot system
-- Example of a service behaviour
-- Insight on the usage of sensors
+# _Admittance control with Kuka LBR-Med 7_

+Simulation in a Gazebo environment in which Kuka LBR-Med 7 robot follows the desired trajectory through an admittance control.

 ## Getting Started (pre-requirements)